Ableton’s premier DAW (Digital Audio Workstation) gains a ton of new features and some welcome interface tweaks.

 Ableton Live is a Digital Audio Workstation (audio and MIDI recorder/editor) that’s been around for well over two decades now.
 The original mission was to create a DAW that allowed users to create, edit, arrange, and play content on stage, on the fly.
 Aptly named, for sure.

-Over time Live has grown into a full-fledged, studio-capable program with legions of fans, and numerous usage scenarios.
+Over time Live has grown into a full-fledged, pro studio-capable program with legions of fans, and numerous usage scenarios.
 I use it for recording and editing MIDI/audio.
 But sound creation and composition employing the numerous virtual instruments, effects, and sequencing tools accounts for a major portion of its usage.
 As does the aforementioned moniker-described mission–live performance.

 New features

 What’s new in Live 12?
 Plenty.
-For starters, there’s a master key signature that affects a lot of the the synths and editing features in Live.
+For starters, there’s a master key signature that affects a lot of the synths and editing features in Live.

 Note that the per-clip key signatures from Live 11 are gone, with everything working off the global signature.

+Then there are universal micro-tunings which also affect synths.
 Micro-tunings are deviations from the western tempered pitches.
 They can be very handy for mimicking music of non-western cultures as well as producing dramatic soundscapes.
-Formerly, they were only available in the Max for Live programming interface that ships with the pricier versions of the program.

 There’s a new instrument called Meld which is bi-timbral and MPE-capable (MIDI Polyphonic Expression).